Mael7307/knowledge-reasoning-ctnli/README.md

-# 🧠 CogGap: Cognitive Gap Evaluation Framework
+# 🧠 The knowledge-reasoning dissociation: Fundamental limitations of llms in clinical natural language inference

 This repository provides a unified framework for evaluating Large Language Models (LLMs) on cognitive gap tasks, including natural language inference (NLI) and factual correctness evaluation.